 For the first three months of 2016, the U.S. FBI estimates that ransomware attacks cost victims about $210 million in ransom payments and recovery costs.

-The numbers, coupled with the ease in which automated malicious ads can be slipped into mainstream websites, set up a perfect storm that should be at the top of the minds of online ad operations staff.
+The numbers, coupled with the ease with which automated malicious ads can be slipped into mainstream websites, set up a perfect storm that should be at the top of the minds of online ad operations staff.

-Several high profile attacks over the last few months serve as examples of the ransomware meets malvertising reality.
+Several high-profile attacks over the last few months serve as examples of the ransomware meets malvertising reality.
 Multiple web publishers – including the New York Times, AOL, MSN and the BBC – were simultaneously pushing poisoned ads that infected readers with ransomware and other types of viruses.

 Once the user surfed to a page that served the malicious advertising, the ad automatically redirected to two malvertising servers, the second of which delivered a well-known exploit kit known as Angler.